shirriff/KiKit/README.md

 - [automated export of gerbers and assembly data](https://yaqwsx.github.io/KiKit/latest/fabrication/intro/)
 - [3D printed self-registering solder paste stencils](https://yaqwsx.github.io/KiKit/upstream/latest/stencil/#3d-printed-stencils)
 - [steel stencils with alignment jig](https://yaqwsx.github.io/KiKit/latest/stencil/#steel-stencils)
-- create powerfull shell scrips or Makefiles which automates your workflow...
+- create powerfull shell scripts or Makefiles which automate your workflow...
 - ...or invoke the functionality via [GUI in KiCAD](https://yaqwsx.github.io/KiKit/latest/panelization/gui/).

 ## How To Use It?

 Start with reading the [panelization documentation](https://yaqwsx.github.io/KiKit/latest/panelization/intro/).
-This page will you guide through CLI, GUI and scripting usage.
+This page will guide you through CLI, GUI and scripting usage.
 Also don't miss the [examples](https://yaqwsx.github.io/KiKit/latest/panelization/examples/).
-There is also a quick not on how to use [panelization action plugin](https://yaqwsx.github.io/KiKit/latest/panelization/gui/).
+There is also a quick note on how to use [panelization action plugin](https://yaqwsx.github.io/KiKit/latest/panelization/gui/).
 If you are interested in generating solder paste stencils, see [Stencil documentation](https://yaqwsx.github.io/KiKit/latest/stencil/)